drcgjung/BAMMModels/README.md

 ```
 You will find a folder Material-artifacts in the root folder of the repository, which contains the generated artifacts.

-Limitations of the script: You need an internet connection to allow the script to download the BAMM-CLI and the catenaX style for the documentation.
+Limitations of the script: You need an internet connection to allow the script to download the BAMM-CLI and the Catena-X style for the documentation.
-Currently the script uses version 1.0.0 of the BAMM-CLI, which doesn't work properly on the Mac (graphics will not generate images [issue](https://github.com/OpenManufacturingPlatform/sds-sdk/issues/38)).
+Currently the script uses version 1.0.2 of the BAMM-CLI, which doesn't work properly on the Mac (graphics will not generate images [issue](https://github.com/OpenManufacturingPlatform/sds-sdk/issues/38)).

 # Status of model
 Each model has its life cycle and can thus have a different status.
 The Semantic Hub stores this status together with the model.
 This information always corresponds to a specific version of the model.
 To indicate the state of the model version in Git, one creates a file with the name `metadata.json` and places it in the same directory as the corresponding model file.
 An example `metadata.json` looks like this: